luciazifcakova/16S_fish_gut/README.md

 5. pathogen detection via list comparison, see NEMESISdb below
 6. diversity indices and ordination plots, final tables (build Docker image)

-I have used with pipeline RiboGrove - A database that only contains full-length prokaryotic 16S rRNA sequences extracted from completely assembled genomes — excellent for phylogenetic or genome-linked marker studies. (https://www.sciencedirect.com/science/article/pii/S0923250822000171).
+I have used with pipeline RiboGrove, which is a database that only contains full-length prokaryotic 16S rRNA sequences extracted from completely assembled genomes — excellent for phylogenetic or genome-linked marker studies. (https://www.sciencedirect.com/science/article/pii/S0923250822000171).

 Results: